 - Inability to open the mouth

-Another type of dysphagia, called cricopharyngeal dysphagia which occurs at the end of the pharynx, commonly causes gagging in cats during eating.
-The cat may be able to swallow after multiple attempts, but it may experience some gagging and coughing.
+Another type of dysphagia (cricopharyngeal dysphagia), which occurs at the end of the pharynx, causes gagging in cats during eating.
+The cat may swallow after multiple attempts but is likely to do some gagging and coughing.

-The following are some common anatomical and mechanical causes of dysphagia in cats:
+The most common anatomical and mechanical causes of dysphagia in cats are as follows:

 - Pharyngeal inflammation